sem0ark/vns-thesis/README.md

 # MOKPProblem loads instance data, checks constraints, and returns
 # objectives (negated for maximization to fit the framework's minimization)
 class MOKPProblem(Problem[np.ndarray]):
-    # ... implementation of load, satisfies_constraints, and evaluate_solution
+    # ... implementation of load, satisfies_constraints, and calculate_objectives
     pass

 # _MOKPSolution handles hashing the numpy data and serialization